KennthShang/PhaGCN/README.md

       conda env create -f environment.yaml -n phagcn conda activate phagcn

+If you want to use the gpu to accelerate the program:
+* cuda
+* Pytorch-gpu

-**Note:** please install the pytorch with correct cuda version corresponding to your system, if you want to use gpu.
+**Note:** please install the pytorch with correct cuda version corresponding to your system

 # Usage (example)